A career of eighteen years and eleven months saw D5296/25146 allocated to a variety of London Midland Region depots.

 25146 was the 188th Class 25 withdrawn, one of six retired during August 1983.

-After withdrawal 25146 was moved to Derby Works by the last week of October 1983, then moved to Swindon Works on February 4th as part of a large scrap engine movement.
+After withdrawal 25146 was moved to Derby Works by the last week of October 1983, on arrival at Derby three of its traction motors were transferred to 25182.
+On February 4th 1985 25143 moved to Swindon Works as part of a large scrap engine movement.
 25146 was broken up by the middle of April 1985.

 Movement details: The dead engine movement of February 3rd & 4th comprised 25050/062, 25129/133/146, 25220/233/274/294.